 Any member of the Council may put a question through the Chairperson to elicit information.
-A member of the Council who is not a member of the committee may take part in the discussion of any committee meeting, except in the following instances:
+A member of the Council who is not a member of the committee may, if physically present at the meeting, take part in the discussion of any committee meeting, except in the following instances:

-- a) when a committee is performing any quasi-judicial function; or - b) when the Wellington Regional Strategy and Regional Transport Committees are meeting.
+- a) when a committee is performing any quasijudicial function; or - b) when the Wellington Regional Strategy and Regional Transport Committees are meeting.